Fort Novosel walking town hall becomes birthday party

 |0

-This work, Fort Novosel walking town hall becomes birthday party [Image 5 of 5], by Brittany Trumbull, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Novosel walking town hall becomes birthday party, by Brittany Trumbull, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.